ENCCS/gpu-programming/content/4-gpu-concepts.rst

 On the shared memory architectures it is possible to use a thread based parallelism.
 The threads are light execution units and can be created and destroyed at a relatively small cost.
-The threads have their own state information but they *share* the *same memory* adress space.
+The threads have their own state information but they *share* the *same memory* address space.
 When needed the communication is done though the shared memory.

 Both approaches have their advantages and disadvantages.
 Distributed machines are relatively cheap to build and they  have an "infinite " capacity.
 In principle one could add more and more computing units.
 In practice the more computing units are used the more time consuming is the communication.
-The shared memory systems can achive good performance and the programing model is quite simple.
+The shared memory systems can achieve good performance and the programming model is quite simple.
 However they are limited by the memory capacity and by the access speed.
 In addition in the shared parallel model it is much easier to create race conditions.